Corryong's 150 Year Timeline

 Last Days of the Public Coach

-The development of roads and automobile transport meant that after serving the Upper Murray for 39 years Tallangatta to Corryong coach closes down and is replaced by automobile.
+The development of roads and automobile transport meant that, after serving the Upper Murray for 39 years, the Tallangatta to Corryong coach closes down and is replaced by automobile.

 1918